farkasmilan1121/Rust-Pop-Bot/README.md

 # Rust Pop Bot
- discord.js bot that displays rust server player count
+## A discord.js bot that is capable to display player count and total player count for your servers using battlemetrics's api